The Perfect Fit: How Alexandra Kochis Breaks in her Pointe Shoes

-As her shoes break in from use, Kochis sprays shellac and applies super glue inside the shoe to reinforce different areas.
+As her shoes break in from use, Kochis sprays shellac and applies super glue inside the pointe shoe to reinforce high-stress areas.

 “I like them soft, so I’ll wear them a lot longer,” she said.
 “When it’s super hard, I feel kind of out of touch with the floor.”

 Leaving the satin on the toe’s platform to wear on its own, Kochis scrapes the bottoms with an old-fashioned cobbler’s leather scraper to make the shoes less slippery.
 Before sliding in her feet, Kochis wraps her toes in blue handy wipes for padding.

 Kochis usually spends an hour a week to break in and maintain a rotation of 12-14 pairs of pointe shoes to choose from for rehearsals and performances.
 She chooses pointe shoes based on the choreography, going for a softer pair for jumps, for example, and a harder pair for turns.

 For now at least, Kochis has achieved her perfect pointe shoe fit.
 She hasn’t altered her order for nearly 10 years.